adilsammar/woolly-of-cv/assets/cifar/README.md

 <image src='assets/IllustratedDilatedConvolution.png' height='220'>

-##### Why do we need dilated convolution?
+<ins>Why do we need dilated convolution?</ins>

 > Dilated Convolution is specifically designed for dense prediction.
 Dilated convolutions supports exponential expansion of the receptive field without loss of resolution or coverage

-##### Usecases/ scenarios where dilated convolution will be of major help?
+<ins>Usecase, Scenario where dilated convolution will be of major help?</ins>

->  1. Detection of fine-details by processing inputs in higher resolutions. <br>
+>  1. Detection of fine-details by processing inputs in higher resolutions.
->  2. Broader view of the input to capture more contextual information. <br>
+>  2. Broader view of the input to capture more contextual information.
 >  3. Faster run-time with less parameters

-Is this similar to pooling or strided convolutions?
+<ins>Is this similar to pooling or strided convolutions?</ins>

 > In a way, but here the output has the same size as the input.
 As a special case, dilated convolution with dilation 1 yields the standard convolution.

-##### Where else the dilated convolution is used?
+<ins>Where else the dilated convolution is used?</ins>

-  > Wavenet: Dilated convolutions are to increase the receptive field by orders of magnitude, without greatly increasing computational cost.</P>
+> Wavenet: Dilated convolutions are to increase the receptive field by orders of magnitude, without greatly increasing computational cost

-Receptive Field Calculation:
+<ins>Receptive Field Calculation</ins>

 > Dilated (atrous) convolution.** Dilations introduce “holes” in a convolutional kernel.
 While the number of weights in the kernel is unchanged, they are no longer applied to spatially adjacent samples.
 Dilating a kernel by a factor of αα introduces striding of αα between the samples used when computing the convolution.
 This means that the spatial span of the kernel (k>0k>0) is increased to α(k−1)+1α(k−1)+1.
-The above derivations can be reused by simply replacing the kernel size kk by α(k−1)+1α(k−1)+1 for all layers using dilations. </P>
+The above derivations can be reused by simply replacing the kernel size kk by α(k−1)+1α(k−1)+1 for all layers using dilations.

 #### B. Depthwise Separable Convolution

-##### Problem with standard convolution:
+<ins>Problem with standard convolution</ins>

 > Traditional convolutions yield good performance, but require many computational resources.
 For example, one convolutional layer trained on 15x15x3 pixel images will already require more than 45000 multiplications to be made… per image!

-##### Spatially separable convolutions:
+<ins>Spatially separable convolutions</ins>

 >help solve this problem.
 They are convolutions that can be separated across their spatial axis, meaning that one large convolution (e.g. the original Conv layer) can be split into smaller ones that when convolved sequentially produce the same result.
 By consequence, the number of multiplications goes down, while getting the same result